-We spent an hour and a half uncovering the history of the Adirondack Park at the Adirondack Museum, where we discovered that motorcycling in the park is a longstanding tradition.
+We spent an hour and a half uncovering the history of the Adirondack Park at Adirondack Experience - The Museum at Blue Mountain Lake, where we discovered that motorcycling in the park is a longstanding tradition.
 A photo of a man from 1905 shows him riding a motorcycle with a canoe attached to the sidecar, on his way to paddle one of the thousands of lakes and ponds in the area.

 As we pulled into our lakeside motel in Tupper Lake around six, the weather was so nice we promptly turned around for ice cream and to watch the sunset on Tupper Lake's northeastern shore.
 As the sun dipped low in the horizon, I only felt excitement for the day to come.